 Every cat owner should know how to open a reluctant cat's mouth because the gums and teeth are good indicators of his or her health.
 The best way is to grasp the top of your cat's head with your thumb on one side and your fingers on the other.
+Your cat is not likely to think this is great, so be as kind as you can.
 Tip your cat's head back so his nose points upward.
 Now, using your other hand, put one finger where the front teeth meet and push down gently with steady pressure on the lower jaw.
 As your cat's mouth opens, you'll have a few seconds to get a good look inside.

 Your cat takes in so much of the world through his ears.
 Next, learn why it's important to check them out.